Containerized housing unit: Reefer container housing units

 Reefer containers can be repurposed for container housing or prefabricated for housing purposes.
 The advantage is the insulation in the walls, ceiling, and floor compared to corrugated metal in standard shipping containers that can get very hot or cold from the weather outside.
-Prefabricated reefer containers with the wiring ran through the walls and the plumbing ran through the ceiling and floor before the insulation, interior walls, and floors are installed would be more practical than trying to do that with a repurposed used reefer container.
+Prefabricated reefer containers with the wiring run through the walls and the plumbing run through the ceiling and floor before the insulation, interior walls, and floors are installed would be more practical than trying to do that with a repurposed used reefer container.

 As prisons

 In Eritrea, shipping containers are sometimes used to house prisoners without a trial.
 Placed in the middle of deserts, these converted containers get hot during daytime and cold during nighttime.
 This has widely been considered an abuse of human rights.